ssj018/homelab/mds_work/mds_quater_review.md

 ## TODO

 3.add vpn network on gds

-4.multicast acl setup

 5.replace X4 card with X5 card
 - cwgdatalog
 - ciydatalog2
 - cijquip4 and cijdatalog
 6.investigate ilo sensor of 6148

 - ciy2 done
 8.test snmp collect of switches
 11.deploy ospf on colos
 13. take back ciytradea3/a4/trip1
 14. purchase workstation for ouyangliu
 15. renew license of citrix

 ## what has been done